MG Software.

 Is an AI-native IDE worth the upgrade?
 Cursor builds on VS Code but puts AI at the center.
 The implications for extensions, speed, and pricing.

-Cursor and VS Code share the same foundation but offer fundamentally different experiences.
-Cursor is the better choice for developers who want to fully integrate AI into their workflow - the built-in features surpass what extensions in VS Code can achieve.
-VS Code remains unbeatable as a free, stable editor with the largest extension ecosystem.
-If you are already satisfied with Copilot in VS Code and don't need deeper AI integration, there is little reason to switch.
-But if you find yourself hitting the limits of AI extensions, Cursor offers clear added value.
+Cursor and VS Code share the same foundation but offer fundamentally different experiences tailored to different needs.
+Cursor is the better choice for developers who want to fully integrate AI into their workflow.
+Built-in features like Composer, background agents, and automatic codebase indexing surpass what extensions in VS Code can achieve.
+VS Code remains unbeatable as a free, stable editor with the largest extension ecosystem in the world.
+If you are already satisfied with Copilot in VS Code and do not need deeper AI integration, there is little reason to switch.
+But if you find yourself hitting the limits of AI extensions, regularly perform multi-file refactoring, or want more control over which AI model you use, Cursor offers clear added value.
+The choice comes down to whether you are willing to invest $20 per month for a deeper AI experience, or whether the free combination of VS Code plus Copilot is sufficient for your workflow.

 Cursor and VS Code editors compared